Royal Canadian Air Cadets: Flags

-The Royal Canadian Air Cadets Banner is flown only on important ceremonial occasions to indicate the presence of a formed body of cadets, and, at the end of useful life, is deposited, after the manner of colours, in some suitable location.
+The Royal Canadian Air Cadets Banner is flown only on important ceremonial occasions to indicate the presence of a formed body of cadets, and, at the end of useful life, is deposited, after the manner of colors, in some suitable location.
 The banner was presented in 1991 at the Senior Leaders Course at CFB Cold Lake, and was paraded at the Senior Leaders Course graduation parades each summer until the course was replaced with the Leadership and Ceremonial Instructor Course.
 Though not consecrated, the flag parallels Air Force Command Colours and is carried in the same manner.
 Cadets pay compliments to the banner in a similar manner to a consecrated colour.
 Members of the CAF are not required to pay compliments to the banner but may do so as a courtesy.
 This banner was carried on parade at subsequent graduation parades until the discontinuing of the Senior Leaders Course in 2010.
 The Banner was then carried annually at CFB Trenton in a "Trooping the Banner" event held every year until its cessation in 2022.